Importance of choosing the best authorized treating physician in your Georgia workers’ compensation case

 You are allowed a one-time change in authorized treating physicians.
 So if you failed to contact an attorney at first, there’s still an opportunity to change physicians.
 Many times, an employer or their workers’ compensation insurance carrier pressures the injured worker to treat with an industrial clinic that isn’t equipped to treat your injury properly.

-If you are receiving temporary total/partial disability benefits, you are entitled to an independent medical examination with a doctor of your choosing within 100 days of your last receipt of benefits.
+If you are receiving temporary total/partial disability benefits, you are entitled to an independent medical evaluation with a doctor of your choosing within 100 days of your last receipt of benefits.
 The insurance carrier has to pay for this appointment — up to $1,200 for prepayment, and then any subsequent fees that the doctor may charge for the evaluation.
 This independent medical examination can be used for a multitude of purposes.

 If an employer doesn’t have a posted panel of physicians, then the injured worker can choose any doctor they want.
 This doctor has all of the same rights and power as a panel doctor, and they can determine the work status of the injured individual.
 The injured worker is still entitled to a one-time change in authorized treating physicians.